aslamhossain43/Java-Design-Patterns/README.md

 1. Facade - Provides an interface hiding complexity of classes, library or framework.
 Example: Every Abstract Factory is a type of Facade.

 2. Adapter - Bring existing objects to form another structures which provide new functionality.
-Example: Arrays.asList().
+Example: List<String> list = Arrays.asList(arrayObj);

 3. Bridge - Decouple an abstraction from it's implimentation then they can vary independently.
 Example: It enables the separation of implementation from the interface.